indexed-xyz/docs/docs/dataset/goldsky_cli.md

 We're assuming you already have [Docker installed](https://docs.docker.com/get-docker/), and if you do, all you need to do is run the following command in your terminal:

-`docker run -v $(pwd):/var/opt/indexed-xyz -it goldsky/indexed.xyz:latest goldsky indexed sync decoded-logs`
+`docker run -v $(pwd):/var/opt/indexed-xyz -it goldsky/indexed.xyz:latest goldsky indexed sync decoded-logs --data-version 1.2.0`

 If you're using an Apple Silicon system, or see an error like `docker: no matching manifest for linux/arm64/v8 in the manifest list entries.`, then try adding `--platform linux/x86_64` like so:

-`docker run --platform linux/x86_64 -v $(pwd):/var/opt/indexed-xyz -it goldsky/indexed.xyz:latest goldsky indexed sync decoded-logs`
+`docker run --platform linux/x86_64 -v $(pwd):/var/opt/indexed-xyz -it goldsky/indexed.xyz:latest goldsky indexed sync decoded-logs --data-version 1.2.0`

 This will start the Goldsky CLI, and prompt you for a contract address to start downloading data for.
 If you're not sure where to start, a lot of the examples use the contract address for the [Bored Ape Yacht Club](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d), `0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d`.